Preface to a Twenty Volume Suicide Note

 Summary of Preface to a Twenty Volume Suicide Note

-literary devices bring variety into simple poetic pieces.
-Their appropriate usage helps the writers to convey their thoughts impressively.
-Amiri has also used some literary devices in this poem whose analysis is as follows.
+literary devices contribute to introducing variety in simple poetic compositions.
+The use of appropriate language allows writers to impressively convey their thoughts.
+Amiri also used some literary devices in this poem, whose analysis is as follows..

-- Alliteration: The poem shows the use of alliteration in the shape of initial consonant sounds of the neighboring words such as the sound of /h/ in “he holds” and the sound of /h/ in “heard her.”
+- Alliteration: The poem shows the use of alliteration in the shape of initial consonant sounds of the neighboring words such as the sound of /h/ in “he holds” and “heard her” and the sound of /t/ “Talking to someone, and when I opened”.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /n/ and /p/ in “The ground opens up and envelopes me” and the sound of /w/ and /c/ in “And when they will not come to be counted.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /n/ and /p/ in “The ground opens up and envelopes me” and the sound of /t/ in “And when they will not come to be counted”.

 - Enjambment: It is defined as a thought in verse that does not come to an end at a line break; rather, it rolls over to the next line.
 For example;